moderndatacompany/dataos.info/docs/interfaces/cli.md

     #example: tar -xvf dataos-ctl-darwin-amd64.tar.gz
     ```

-    This is the expeced output:
+    This is the expected output:

     ```
     x darwin-amd64/